pmacMaps/build-maps-leaflet-parcel-gds23/README.md

 - [Font Awesome](https://fontawesome.com/): Plugin used to display icons in Leaflet widgets

 ## Set-up Project with NPM
-1. Open up `Command Prompt` application
+1. Create a new project directory on your computer
-2. Change to project directory using `cd {path/to/folder}` command
+2. Open VS Code in your project directory
-3. Alternatively, open up project directory in VS Code.
-Open Terminal, then follow steps below.
+3. Open the Terminal in VS Code (complete the following steps within the Terminal)
-4. Initialize project using `npm init` command
+4. Initialize the project by typing the `npm init` command
-5. Complete project initialization via command line
+5. Complete the project initialization
 6. Type `yes` to complete initialization

 You will now notice a `package.json` file in your project directory.
-This file will contain a listing of project packages and other details for the development for your map application.
+This file will contain a listing of the project libraries and other details for map application.

 You can open your project in Visual Studio Code by right-clicking in the folder and selecting `Open with Code`. (note, Windows 11 requires you to select "Show more options" when right-clicking the folder.)